Downtown park projects

 - They contain historically significant elements, such as art, monuments and unique vegetation.

-As a result of the above issues, The City has developed the Centre City Open Space Management Plan and the Centre City Parks & Public Realm Enhancements Plan from collaborative efforts of both a stakeholder committee and the general public.
+As a result of the above issues, The City has developed the Centre City Open Space Management Plan and the Centre City Parks & Public Realm Enhancements Plan from collaborative efforts of both a external partner committee and the general public.